electrode-io/fynpo/packages/fyn/README.md

 - `fyn` uses npm's [pacote] to do data retrieval.
 That means its package data handling is the same as npm and it can use npm's cache directly.

-- The way `fyn` uses symlinks to resolve nested dependencies is also fully compatible with Node.js.
-The only caveat is Node.js module loader always resolve a package's path to its real path.

-  For example, if `A` depends on `B@1.0.0` that's not at the top level, then `node_modules/A/node_modules/B` is a symlink to `node_modules/B/__fv_/1.0.0/B`.

-  Without preserve symlinks, `B`'s path would be resolved to the real path `node_modules/B/__fv_/1.0.0/B`, instead of the symlink path `node_modules/A/node_modules/B`.

-  If you want to keep the symlink path, then set the environment variable [NODE_PRESERVE_SYMLINKS] to `1`.
-It doesn't affect normal operations either way unless you have code that explicitly depend on the path, which should be avoided.
-The subtle difference is that with preserve symlink, each symlink path of the same module will be loaded as its own instance by Node's module system.

-- `fyn` will take [npm]'s `npm-shrinkwrap.json` or `package-lock.json` if its own `fyn-lock.yaml` file doesn't exist, but will save `fyn-lock.yaml` after.
+* `fyn` will take [npm]'s `npm-shrinkwrap.json` or `package-lock.json` if its own `fyn-lock.yaml` file doesn't exist, but will save `fyn-lock.yaml` after.

-### Package Resolution and Layout

-As a package manager, the top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
-It's easier to view and smaller in size.
-Extra versions of a module will be installed under a directory `__fv_` and linked with symlink or dir junction on Windows.

-`fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.
+* `fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.

 ### Thank you `npm`